Vek17/TabletopTweaks-Base/README.md

-            Aeon Greater Bane now auto dispels one buff on the first hit Aeon Greater Bane now allows you to cast swift action spells as a move action Aeon Gaze selection is no longer limited on the first selection and all selections are available Aeon Gaze now functions like Inquisitor Judgments where multiple can be activated for the same swift action and resouce usage
-            Aeon Gaze DC has been adjusted from 15 + 2x Mythic Level to 10 + 1/2 Character Level + 2x Mythic level
-                This takes the DC range from DC 21-35 to DC 21-40 (+2 vs Chaotic) Azata
+            Aeon Greater Bane now auto dispels one buff on the first hit Aeon Greater Bane now allows you to cast swift action spells as a move action Aeon Gaze selection is no longer limited on the first selection and all selections are available Aeon Gaze now functions like Inquisitor Judgments where multiple can be activated for the same resouce usage Aeon Gaze DC has been adjusted from 15 + 2x Mythic Level to 10 + 1/2 Character Level + 2x Mythic level This takes the DC range from DC 21-35 to DC 21-40 (+2 vs Chaotic) Azata